sem CLI Reference#

 Let's say that your Semaphore workflow is composed of two pipelines:

-a promotion connects semaphore.yml
+a promotion connecting semaphore.yml

 to production.yml